nextcloud/desktop/doc/autoupdate.rst

 Mac OS X
 ^^^^^^^^

-If a new update is available, the ownCloud client initializes a pop-up dialog to alert you of the update and requesting that you update to the latest version.
+If a new update is available, the Nextcloud client initializes a pop-up dialog to alert you of the update and requesting that you update to the latest version.
 Due to their use of the Sparkle frameworks, this is the default process for Mac OS X applications.